RymaTech/Broke-in-Vegas-Kata/README.md

 # Broke in Vegas Kata

-This is a Kata I created published on [Codewars](https://www.codewars.com/).
+This is a Kata I created and published on [Codewars](https://www.codewars.com/).

 ## Story